Financial-Times/fastly-tools/README.md

         deploy [options] [folder]
            Deploys VCL in [folder] to the specified fastly service.
 Requires FASTLY_KEY env var

-        convert [vclFile]
-           Converts a list of backends written in vcl to json accepted by the fastly API

       Options:

         -h, --help  output usage information